Baywatch (film)

 Baywatch is a 2017 American action comedy film directed by Seth Gordon, with a screenplay by Mark Swift and Damian Shannon, from a story by Jay Scherick, David Ronn, Thomas Lennon, and Robert Ben Garant.
-It is based on the television series created by Michael Berk, Douglas Schwartz, and Gregory J. Bonann.
+It is based on the television series of the same name created by Michael Berk, Douglas Schwartz, and Gregory J. Bonann and takes place within the same fictional universe.
 The film stars Dwayne Johnson and Zac Efron.

 The story follows lifeguard Mitch Buchannon and his team who must take down a drug lord in an effort to save their beach.

 Principal photography began on February 22, 2016, in Florida and Savannah, Georgia.
-The film was released in the United States on May 25, 2017, by Paramount Pictures, grossed $177 million worldwide and received negative reviews.
+The film premiered in Miami on May 13, 2017, and was theatrically released in the United States on May 25, by Paramount Pictures.
+It was a commercial success, grossing $177.9 million worldwide on a $65–69 million budget, but attracted negative reviews from critics.
 Baywatch received five nominations at the 38th Golden Raspberry Awards, including Worst Picture and Worst Actor for Efron.

 Plot

 In Emerald Bay, Florida, Lt.
 Mitch Buchannon is a beloved member of an elite lifeguard division known as Baywatch.
-The Baywatch, including second-in-command Stephanie Holden and veteran C.J.
-Parker, protect the beaches and the bay and are opposed by jealous beat cop Garner Ellerbee and his superior, Captain Thorpe.
+The team, including second-in-command Stephanie Holden and veteran C. J. Parker, protects the beaches and the bay.
+They are opposed by jealous beat cop Garner Ellerbee and Mitch's superior, Captain Thorpe.

-On morning patrol, Mitch finds a small pouch of flakka by the Huntley Club, owned by powerful businesswoman Victoria Leeds.
-Later, Mitch meets Matt Brody, an entitled Olympic gold medal-winning swimmer who expects to make the Baywatch team without trying out.
+On morning patrol, Mitch finds a small pouch of flakka near the Huntley Club, owned by powerful businesswoman Victoria Leeds.
+Later, he meets Matt Brody, an entitled Olympic gold medal-winning swimmer who expects to make the Baywatch team without trying out.
 Mitch and Brody compete in a variety of physical tests, which Mitch wins.
-As the course is ending, a mom and her two kids fall into the water and the lifeguards and Brody rush to save them.
+As the course is ending, a woman and her two children fall into the water, so the lifeguards and Brody rush to save them.
 Brody makes the team along with Ronnie Greenbaum and Summer Quinn.

-A private yacht catches fire and the occupants are evacuated by Baywatch except for city councilman Rodriguez, who dies.
+A private yacht catches fire and the occupants are evacuated alive by Baywatch except for city councilman Rodriguez, who dies.
 Suspicious, Mitch and his team continue to investigate to Ellerbee's disapproval.
-They infiltrate the hospital morgue and take a video of Leeds' henchmen planting an autopsy report to cover up Rodriguez's murder, but are discovered and the recording is destroyed.
+They infiltrate the hospital morgue, discovering that Rodriguez was murdered.
+The trio hides, taking a video of Leeds' henchmen planting an autopsy report to cover up the murder, but are discovered so the recording is destroyed.
 Thorpe threatens to fire Mitch if he oversteps again.

 Convinced Leeds is running drugs through the Huntley, Mitch and Brody go undercover and witness drugs being retrieved from barrels of fish.
 When they contact Ellerbee, they learn another dead body has been found on the beach.
-Thorpe, enraged that Mitch deserted his post, fires him, naming Brody the new lieutenant.
-Brody doesn't want the job but is forced to take it.
+Thorpe, enraged that Mitch deserted his post, fires him.
+Brody is named the new lieutenant, although he does not want the job, but is forced to take it.